idfy-io/docs/account/README.md

 Our dashboard is built on top of our account API so everything that is possible in the account API is possible via the API.

 If you are a Idfy dealer you can use the API to create new accounts for your customers.
-Read more about Idfy dealers here: dealers
+Read more about Idfy dealers here: [dealers](/dealer/README.md).